jhanstra/snipster/README.md

 Write snippets as you would normally write code - don't worry about wrangling them into a json or xml object, rewriting them for every text editor you use, quoting every single line, escaping tabs and new lines, indenting, etc. Leave all of that complexity for Snipster.

 1. The **name** of your snippet file is the **prefix** you use to call it when writing code.
 2. The **file extension** of your snippet file is the **language scope** under which the snippet can be used.
-Get fancy with _multi-scope_ extensions like 'html+md+txt' that will make the snippet available to several scopes, or use _named_ shortcut extensions like 'all' or 'style' to use the snippet in _all_ file types or all similar _style_ file types (css, less, scss), respectively.
+Get fancy with _multi-scope_ extensions like 'html+md+txt' that will make the snippet available to several scopes, or use _named_ shortcut extensions like 'all' or 'style' to use the snippet in _all_ file types or all similar _style_ file types (css, less, scss, stylus, etc), respectively.
 3. The **content** of the file is the **snippet body**, exactly what will appear when you type the prefix and tab.
 You can use tab stop fields ($1, $2) and placeholders (\${1:placeholder}) to give yourself blocks to tab to while using a snippet.

-- Snipster gives you a much easier snippet editing experience.
+Snipster gives you a much easier snippet editing experience.
 Simply run `npx snipster add` from any folder to add a snippet to all of your editors at once, or open your snippets directory and create a file.
 No more editing json, cson, or xml files and escaping characters.
 What you see is what you get.

 ## Examples